-Our Creative Curriculum at St Alban’s
+Our Mastery and Expeditionary Curriculum at St Alban’s

 At St Alban’s School, teaching is inspiring, innovative, creative, and develops a depth of knowledge and understanding which prepares children to be lifelong learners, mastering their skills across the curriculum.
 We teach subjects discretely and in a cross curricular way through our Adventures in Learning approach.

 M - Motivate the children with something exciting!